Mindfulness for Beginners

 Although meditation and mindfulness can be helpful in managing stress, depression and anxiety our retreats might not be suitable if you are experiencing major depression or other clinically diagnosed psychiatric illness such as bipolar disorder, psychosis or current self-harming.
 Click here for more information and for our booking process.

-The retreat programme will include 3 daily guided meditation sessions both indoors and outdoors, and optional yoga with periods of silence to help strengthen the practice.
+The retreat programme will include 3 daily guided meditation sessions both indoors and outdoors, with periods of silence to help strengthen the practice.
 There will also be question-and-answer sessions and guidance in bringing mindfulness, compassion, joy and equanimity into daily life.

 Typical retreat schedule